 And yet, despite enjoying the book I did find some of it to be problematic.

 Horowitz captures the close-mindedness of his small town characters quite well — almost too well.
 Whodunit readers expect to encounter insular thinking from townsfolk, so that’s no surprise.
 But what concerns me is the narrow-mindedness of the second layer of characters, such as the acquaintances and coworkers of Alan Conway.
-Alan’s sexuality is brought up by various family members on multiple occasions in an “oh, I don’t really care, but… I actually do really care” sort of way that does nothing for the story other than demonstrating that the characters are somewhat homophobic.
+Alan’s sexuality is brought up by various family members on multiple occasions in an “oh, I don’t really care, but… I actually do really care” sort of way that does nothing for the story other than demonstrate that the characters are somewhat homophobic.
 And honestly, if Horowitz did something to acknowledge this veiled homophobia, I don’t think I would have an issue with it, but he just leaves those vague references to sit in the story in a way that is unsettling.
 It comes off as though Horowitz isn’t entirely comfortable with Alan’s sexuality either, but he likes the dimension that it gives his book, so he makes the point of bringing it up awkwardly in conversation as if to prove that it isn’t normal.
 It feels weird and the story would be just fine without it.

 Beyond the issue of homophobia, I found myself irritated by the reason for Alan’s death.
 Sure, he wasn’t the kindest man to walk the earth.
 And yes, he created some enemies over the span of his life.
 But was his anagram of the word cunt really that offensive?
 His whodunit-loving readers probably weren’t the right audience for that kind of joke — true.
 But it’s not like he confessed to a murder.
 I just didn’t find the reasoning behind his murder to be that believable, nor did I feel like it was vulgar enough to destroy the entire franchise.